anddorua/sound-spectrum/README.md

 ## Sound direction

-Filters in sound band of 2730 Hz (I have a sound source woth this frequency) and shows its direction.
+Filters in sound band of 2730 Hz (I have a sound source with this frequency) and shows its direction.

 ```bash
 python ./sound_direction.py